The Bankrate promise

 Pros of using a HELOC for business

-- Easier to qualify for: Since a HELOC is a secured loan — using your home as collateral — the lender considers the loan less of a risk.
-Because of this, a HELOC is usually easier to qualify for than an unsecured personal loan, which doesn’t have an asset attached to it.
+- Easier to get: Since a HELOC is a secured loan — using your home as collateral — the lender considers it less of a risk.
+As a result, a HELOC is often easier to qualify for than an unsecured loan, which doesn’t have an asset backing it.

-- More flexible repayment periods: HELOCs come with draw periods that usually last 10 years.
-During this period, you can withdraw funds and only need to repay interest on the amount you borrow.
-Once the draw period ends, you’ll typically have 15 years to 20 years to repay the principal and interest.
-(Keep in mind that fluctuating monthly payments can hurt your credit if you find you’re unable to afford them.)
+- Flexible repayment: HELOCs come with draw periods that usually last 10 years.
+Once the draw period ends, you’ll typically have 15 years to 20 years to repay.

-- Large amounts might be available: If you have a large amount of equity in your home, you might be able to borrow a large amount of money with a HELOC.
+- Large amounts might be available: If you have a significant amount of equity in your home, you might be able to borrow a substantial amount of money with a HELOC.
 Some lenders allow you to borrow up to 85 percent of your home’s combined loan-to-value (LTV) ratio.

 Cons of using a HELOC for business

-- Variable interest rates: Although you might secure a low rate initially because the interest rate is variable, it could rise in the future.
-This would cause your borrowing cost to increase.
-The unpredictable nature of the interest rate can make it more difficult for you to create a repayment plan.
-Use a HELOC calculator to estimate how much your monthly loan payments might change if the rate goes up or down.
+- Variable interest rates: HELOC rates fluctuate.
+Although you might secure a low rate initially, it could rise in the future.
+This would cause your borrowing cost to increase and your monthly payments to rise, making it hard to create a predictable repayment plan or anticipate outlays.
+A HELOC calculator can help you estimate how much your monthly loan payments might change if the rate goes up or down.

-- Risk of defaulting: If your business fails or you experience financial hardship and find yourself unable to repay the loan, the lender can foreclose on your home.
-This will also cause your credit score to suffer a major blow, making it harder for you to qualify for future loans.
+- Risk of defaulting: If your business fails or you experience financial hardship and can’t repay the loan, the lender can foreclose on your home.
+This will also negatively impact your credit score, making it harder for you to qualify for future loans.

 Home equity loan

-A home equity loan is similar to a HELOC in that it is a loan secured by your home.
-Unlike a HELOC, however, it usually has a fixed interest rate and the funds are issued as a lump sum.
-If you choose this option, the fixed monthly payments might be better for your budget.
-Also, it has lower average interest rates than personal loans and credit cards.
+A home equity loan is similar to a HELOC in that it is secured, or backed, by your home, and the amount you can borrow is based on your ownership stake.
+Unlike a HELOC, however, it usually has a fixed interest rate and the funds are issued as a lump sum – so you’ll need to pay back the entire loan balance (in fixed monthly installments), even if you don’t use it all for your business.
+A home equity loan for business also has lower average interest rates than personal loans and credit cards.

-Unlike home equity loans, personal loans are usually unsecured — the lender can’t seize your assets without a court’s permission.
+Unlike home equity loans and HELOCs, personal loans are usually unsecured — meaning that there’s no collateral backing them.
+The good news is, that means the lender can’t seize your assets without a court’s permission.
+The bad news is, the interest rates are often higher — compensating the lender for its greater risk — and so qualifying might be tougher.
 When a lender reviews your application, approval depends heavily on factors such as your income, debt-to-income (DTI) ratio and income.
-Although the length of loan terms varies based on the lender, the range is usually from one year to five years.
+Although the length of loan terms varies based on the lender, the range for a personal loan is usually from one year to five years, which is much shorter than a HELOC term.

 Small business line of credit

 A business line of credit is a loan that works similarly to a credit card and HELOC in that you borrow money on an as-needed basis.
-Business lines of credit can be secured or unsecured, and interest rates vary between the two options.
+But unlike home equity lines of credit, business lines of credit can be secured or unsecured, and interest rates vary between the two options.

-A business line of credit might meet your needs if you’re looking for extra cash flow, such as during seasonal fluctuations, for an increased short-term expense or to cover customers who take longer than 30 days to pay.
+A business line of credit might meet your needs if you’re looking for extra cash flow at certain times — such as during seasonal fluctuations — for an increased short-term expense or to cover customers who take longer than 30 days to pay.

 Small business credit card

-A small business credit card works like a regular credit card, but you use it for business expenses.
+A small business credit card works like a personal credit card, but you use it for corporate expenses (it often comes with a higher credit limit than a personal card).
 If you pay off the card’s balance on or before the due date, you can avoid paying interest altogether.
 In addition, some small business cards come with interest-free periods that last up to 12 months.
-As long as you pay the balance off before the promotional period expires, you can avoid interest payments.
+As long as you pay the balance off before the promotional period expires, you won’t pay any interest on your purchases.

 Secured or unsecured business loan

 Another option you have to fund your business expenses is taking out a secured or unsecured business loan.
-When you take out a secured business loan, the lender will require you to secure the loan with an asset.
-Although you can use a business asset — land, equipment or a building — lenders will let you choose what type of collateral to pledge.
+When you take out a secured business loan, the lender will require you to secure the loan with a corporate asset, which can include land, equipment or a building.
 An unsecured business loan doesn’t require collateral.

 To qualify for a small business loan, your business will have to meet the lender’s minimum requirements.
 For example, some lenders require that your business has existed for a certain number of years or generate a minimum amount of annual revenue.

-When choosing between using a HELOC for business and other funding options, compare the interest rate and terms of each option, the loan amount and the consequences for defaulting on the loan.
+When choosing between using a HELOC vs other financing vehicles, compare the interest rate and terms of each option, the loan amount and the consequences for defaulting on the loan.

 Business and home equity FAQ